vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_plugin_installation.html.md

 To assist you better during the development cycle, we have created an Eclipse plugin that tests your app at every step to ensure you are doing it right.
 Our intent is to be able to show you very relevant error messages (& possible solution).
 But this is a pretty tricky problem to address & we are hoping that we will be getting better with time.

-First and foremost, let us download all the setup files needed.
+First and foremost, let us download all the files needed to proceed.

 * Install Android SDK (ignore if you already have it installed) from [Official Android page](http://developer.android.com/sdk/index.html#download).
 Depending on your OS version, you should see only one option to download the file.
 In case you see multiple options, please download ADT bundle for your respective OS version.
 * Download the [plugin zip]().
 This is a custom Eclipse plugin which we created for you.
 The file size is around 62 MB.
 When done, Unzip it.
 You will see a bunch of jar files, twit.zip file & a config.properties file.